coder/docs/workspaces/variables.md

 ---
-title: Workspace variables
+title: Environment variables
+description:
-description: Learn how to work with CODER_* workspace variables
+  Learn how to work with CODER_* environment variables inside workspaces
 ---

-Coder injects a standard set of workspace variables that allow you to access contextual information about your workspace.
+Coder injects a standard set of environment variables that allow you to access contextual information about your workspace.

-To obtain a list of workspace variables and their values, launch the **Terminal** via the Coder Dashboard and run:
+To obtain a list of environment variables and their values, launch the **Terminal** via the Coder Dashboard and run:

 ```console
 env | grep CODER_
 ```

-## Available workspace variables
+## Available environment variables

 <table>
     <tr>
-        <th>Workspace variable</th>
+        <th>Environment variable</th>
         <th>Description</th>
     </tr>
     <tr>